frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/dunning.md

 > Home > Accounting > Dunning

 ## 1. Prerequisites
-Before creating a Dunning list, there must be a Sales Invoice since it is created against it.
+Before creating a Dunning, there must be a Sales Invoice since it is created against it.

 * [Sales Invoice](/docs/user/manual/en/accounts/sales-invoice)
 * [Customer](/docs/user/manual/en/CRM/customer)